ddnexus/pagy/docs/how-to.md

 As you can see by the result of the `series` method, you get 3 initial pages, 1 `:gap` (series interupted), 4 pages before the current page, the current `:page` (which is a string), 4 pages after the current page, another `:gap` and 3 final pages.

-You can easily try different options (also asymmetrical) in a console by changing the `:size`: just check the `series` array to see what it contains when used in combination with different core variables.
+You can easily try different options (also asymmetrical) in a console by changing the `:size`.
+Just check the `series` array to see what it contains when used in combination with different core variables.

 ## Paginate Any Collection

-Pagy doesn't need to know anything about the kind of collection you paginate, it can paginate any collection, because every collection knows its count and has a way to extract a chunk of items given an `offset` and a `limit`.
+Pagy doesn't need to know anything about the kind of collection you paginate.
+It can paginate any collection, because every collection knows its count and has a way to extract a chunk of items given an `offset` and a `limit`.
 It does not matter if it is an `Array` or an `ActiveRecord` scope or something else: the simple mechanism is the same:

 1. Create a pagy object using the count of the collection to paginate
 2. Get the page of items from the collection using `pagy.offset` and `pagy.items`